maxitg/SetReplace/.github/CONTRIBUTING.md

 Each pull request message should include detailed information on what was changed, optional comments for the reviewer, and **examples**, including screenshots if the output is a [`Graphics`](https://reference.wolfram.com/language/ref/Graphics.html) object.
 If your pull request closes an existing issue (as it generally should, as it's best to discuss your changes before implementing them), reference that issue in your pull request message.
 For an example of a good pull request message, see [#268](https://github.com/maxitg/SetReplace/pull/268).

-Next, assign one of the type [labels](https://github.com/maxitg/SetReplace/labels) to your pull request:
-* `feature`: new functionality, or change in existing functionality.
-* `optimization`: does not change functionality but makes code faster.
-* `refactor`: does not change functionality, but makes the code better organized or more readable.
-* `weed`: fixes something that was not working.

-Also, one of the following may be used:
-* `critical`: fixes something that severely breaks the package (usually used for weeds).
-* `breaking`: introduces API changes that would break existing code, better to avoid if possible.
+Next, assign the labels.
+The convention for labels is the same as for [issues](#labels), and usually, labels will be the same as in the issue the pull request is closing or working toward.

 Next, assign a reviewer to your pull request.
 Ideally, it should be someone who has recently edited the same files.
 If in doubt, assign to [@maxitg](https://github.com/maxitg).

-It is essential to keep your pull requests as small as possible (definitely under 1000 lines).
-Keeping them small not only streamlines the review process but also makes it more likely your changes will find their way into master, as it's always possible you will get distracted and won't be able to finish one giant pull request.
-It also helps with keeping your pull requests up-to-date with master, which is useful because changes in master might introduce conflicts or break your code.
+It is essential to keep your pull requests as small as possible (definitely under 1000 lines, preferably under 500 lines).
+Keeping them small streamlines the review process and makes it more likely your changes will find their way into master, as it's always possible you will get distracted and won't be able to finish one giant pull request.
+It also helps keep your pull requests up-to-date with master, which is useful because master's changes might introduce conflicts or break your code.

 ### Automated tests

 To run the tests, `cd` to the repository root, and run `./build.wls && ./install.wls && ./test.wls` from the command line.
 If everything is ok, you will see `[ok]` next to each group of tests, and "Tests passed." message at the end.
 Otherwise, you will see error messages telling you which test inputs failed and for what reason.

 We have a CI that automatically runs tests for all commits on all branches (kudos to [Circle CI](https://circleci.com) for providing free resources for this project).
+You need collaborator access to run the CI.
+If you don't have such access yet, the reviewer will run it for you.

 We use a private docker image `maxitg/set-replace:ci` running *Ubuntu* and *Wolfram Engine*, which [runs](https://app.circleci.com/pipelines/github/maxitg/SetReplace/408/workflows/8577ff51-2f5a-4517-992c-b20c76dcf170/jobs/444) [build](/build.wls), [install](/install.wls) and [test](/test.wls) scripts.